aksommerville/egg2/etc/doc/eggdev-http.md

 This usually means that the server is accessible from any host, possibly from the whole internet.
 **This server is not suitable for use on the internet.**
 We assume a single trusted user.
-Malicious or incompetent users could trivially DoS this server, and could probably do more serious harm with just a little effort.
+Malicious or incompetent users could trivially DoS this server, trash your project, and could probably do more serious harm with just a little effort.

 The main reason `--unsafe-external` is even an option is for testing on mobile devices locally.
 If you're going to use it, please first be sure that there's no untrusted parties on your network,